Convention center: History

 The original convention centers or halls were in castles and palaces.
 Originally a hall in a castle would be designed to allow a large group of lords, knights and government officials to attend important meetings with the king.
 A more ancient tradition would have the king or lord decide disputes among his people.
 These administrative actions would be done in the great hall and would exhibit the wisdom of the king as judge to the general populace.

 One of the most famous convention center debacles happened in France on June 20, 1789.
 King Louis XVI locked a group known as the Third Estate out of the meeting hall in Versailles.
 This led to the revolutionary group holding their meeting in an indoor tennis court.
-This was the first modern democratic conference center and lead to the Tennis Court Oath and the French Revolution.
+This was the first modern democratic conference center and led to the Tennis Court Oath and the French Revolution.